 Although a top player, Hickman never stayed too long with any one major league team.
 His longest stint was with Cleveland during part of 1902, all of 1903 and part of 1904.
 Toward the end of his career he played parts of four seasons in the minors with the Toledo Mud Hens during 1908-1911.

 Charlie's most common position in the majors was first base, where he played 394 games.
 He also played 242 in right field, 152 at second base, 140 at third base and lesser numbers at left field, shortstop, pitcher and center field.
 He also worked one American League game as an umpire in 1907.

 He appeared on his first Baseball Card in the rare 1903 E107 Breisch Williams set.

 His nickname described his massive limbs which supported his 5'9" 215-lb frame.
-(ME) He was considered a slow runner although he stole 72 bases in his major league career.
+(ME) It was a nickname previously bestowed on George Gore, whose career ended a few years before Hickman's started.
+He was considered a slow runner although he stole 72 bases in his major league career.

 According to the SABR biography of Hickman, much of his post-baseball career involved politics in Morgantown, WV.
 He served as city recorder and mayor, and also as county sheriff and captain of operations in the local office of the Department of Justice.

 - AL Total Bases Leader (1902)

 - 100 RBI Seasons: 1 (1902)